cnu/cnu.github.io/content/post/2017/2017-08-20-rejection.md

 So my plan for the rest of this year is to get at least one rejection from a conference.
 And next year to get more rejections than acceptances.

-Which conference are you planning to get rejected at next?
+Which conferences are you planning to propose next?